beginner-corp/docs.begin.com/src/shared/docs/en/functions/http.md

 Every Begin app comes bundled with Begin Data, an easy to use, fast, durable, highly scalable, and fully managed key-value and document database.

-[Head here to learn more about integrating Begin Data](/en/data/begin-data/) in your app's Functions!
+Learn more [about integrating Begin Data](/en/data/begin-data/) in your app's Functions!

 ## Examples